 Our findings do not support these two hypotheses.
 First, while there are some indications that overeducated (undereducated) workers are less (more) able than correctly matched workers, significant differences in contemporaneous economic returns to education across match categories remain even after variations in ability are taken into account.
 This has here been done through the inclusion of explicit indicators of ability, or by using fixed effects or instrumental variable estimation.
 Although each of these analyses have their weaknesses, they nevertheless represent improvements over much of what has been done previously.
-The fact that none of them dramatically alters the classical ORU-results strongly suggests that these results are not entirely due to unobserved heterogeneity.
+The fact that none of them dramatically alters the classical ORU results strongly suggests that these results are not entirely due to unobserved heterogeneity.
 Second, there is some evidence that rates of wage growth are not lower for mismatched workers than for others, but we find no evidence that their growth rate is higher.
 Our main conclusion is thus that the overeducated are (on average) penalized early on by an inferior rate of return to schooling from which they (on average) do not recover.

-A possible extension of these analyses would be to distinguish between different subcategories among the mismatched, each linked to theoretically informed hypotheses as to why mismatch appears and how it affects labour market rewards.
+A possible extension of these analyses would be to distinguish between different sub-categories among the mismatched, each linked to theoretically informed hypotheses as to why mismatch appears and how it affects labour market rewards.
 The overeducated are most probably a quite heterogeneous group; some workers compensating for weak human capital in other dimensions than schooling, others in the beginning of an upwardly oriented career path, yet others with temporary low-skill jobs between education spells, and some stuck in undesirable positions for which they are genuinely overqualified.
-Several of our results indicate that the last of these groups (and the list could of course be extended) is fairly large, but we so far have no precise estimates, nor any clear theoretical explanation for why such negative states endure.11 And apart from examining the relative size of various sub-categories in a cross-section, it is important to assess the changes in their size over time.
+Several of our results indicate that the last of these groups (and the list could of course be extended) is fairly large, but we so far have no precise estimates, nor any clear theoretical explanation for why such negative states endure.15 And apart from examining the relative size of various sub-categories in a cross-section, it is important to assess the changes in their size over time.
 Such an assessment is crucial to the interpretation and policy implications of the upward trend in overeducation, in Sweden and elsewhere.

 How do our findings relate to the apparent contradiction beween the upskilling and overeducation perspectives that we discussed at the outset of the paper?
 The analyses here do of course indicate that overeducation, and mismatch in general, is a real phenomenon with important economic effects.
-At least for Sweden, then, our results imply that the rise in skill demand has been (perhaps more than) sufficiently met by an increase in skill supply.
+At least for Sweden, then, our results imply that the rise in skill demand has been sufficiently met by an increase in skill supply; indeed, perhaps more than sufficiently.
 Although a significant upgrading of the job structure has occurred in most (if not all) OECD countries, shifts in the balance between skill demand and supply need not have changed in a way that enhances wage inequality.
-The fact that the distribution of wages has increased in several countries (Sweden among them) that simultaneously show rising rates of overeducation indicates that not only changes in market factors but also institutional factors - such as the character of wage bargaining - need to be taken into account in order to understand the evolution of economic inequality.
+The fact that the dispersion of wages has increased in several countries (Sweden among them) that simultaneously show rising rates of overeducation indicates that market factors alone cannot explain the evolution of economic inequality.
+Institutional factors - such as the character of wage bargaining - must be taken into account as well.